onepub-dev/dcli/README.md

 `waitFor` allows a Dart cli application to turn what would normally be an async method into a normal synchronious method by effectively absorbing a future.
 Normally in Dart, as soon as you have one async function, its async all of the way up.
-DShell simply wouldn't have been possible without `waitFor`.
+DCli simply wouldn't have been possible without `waitFor`.

 `waitFor` does however have a problem.
 If an exception gets thrown whilst in a `waitFor` call, then the stacktrace generated will be a microtask based stack trace.
 These stacktraces are useless as they don't show you where the original call came from.